-With the recipient being under the age of twenty-one, it means that at best, a maximum of four years could have passed since their first game.
+With the recipient being the age of twenty-one or under, it means that at best, a maximum of four years could have passed since their first game.
 The minimum age for a player at Leeming Spartan Cricket Club is 17.

 For example, to become “part of the furniture” at the ripe old age of twenty is a challenge.
 Yet outstandingly, these award winners and many others have achieved this and have deservingly become integral members at Leeming Spartan.

 Regrettably, in recent years this award has probably not received the attention it deserves, and there is now a strong push to increase the award’s recognition and standing within the Club.